zptr1/stck/IDEAS.md

 Quotes would also accept or return specific values to the stack, and the needed types will get automatically inferred by the typechecker.
 Procedures could also accept an address to a specific quote, although they would need to explicitly provide the needed signature.
 The type of the quote will be specified by providing the quote's signature in the square brackets.
 Example:
 ```
-// this procedure accepts an address to the quote which accepts a pointer and returns a boolean, and returns the pointer.
+// this procedure accepts an address to the quote, which accepts a pointer and returns a boolean,
+// and returns a pointer.
 proc find-where :: [ ptr -> bool ] -> ptr do
   // ...
 end